 What Is the “At-Will” Employment Law?

-Generally, an employer will take steps to rehabilitate an employee prior to termination.
+Generally, an employer will rehabilitate an employee prior to termination.
 Some employers have their own rules in place that govern how they handle reprimands and terminations.
-Although a company may have their own guidelines in place, they are required to follow the law, and this means that ultimately they may have the right to terminate employment for any reason.
+Even so, it must follow the law.

 For a free legal consultation, call (404) 888-8888